A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 See u in the day’s haze
 (Dancing in the kitchen in the day’s haze)
 U could call me heydaze
-I could call u my new religion
+Cause i might just call u my new religion

 I gave you the world while mine collapsed.
 Dont you dare utter about loyalty to me